-14.0 Turnitin Statement
+15.0 Turnitin Statement

-NOTE: You are free to object to the use of Turnitin, if you let the instructor know via email by Jan 15th.
+NOTE: You are free to object to the use of Turnitin, if you let the instructor know via email by Sept 15th.
 Alternate arrangements will be made to ensure the integrity of the work.

 This course makes use of Turnitin, a third-party application that helps maintain standards of excellence in academic integrity.
 Normally, students will be required to submit their course assignments through onQ to Turnitin.
-In doing so, students' work will be included as source documents in the Turnitin reference database, where they will be used solely for the purpose of detecting plagiarism.
+In doing so, students' work will be included as source documents in the Turnitin reference database, where they will be used solely to detect plagiarism.